The War Of 1812 Causes And Effects

 Maritime Disputes and Impressment

 The British justified these actions through the Orders in Council, a series of decrees that restricted neutral trade with France.
-The Americans, however, viewed these orders as a violation of their right to trade freely on the high seas.
+Worth adding: the Americans, however, viewed these orders as a violation of their right to trade freely on the high seas.
 The economic impact was significant, as American merchants suffered substantial losses due to the seizure of their ships and goods.
 This economic strain fueled anti-British sentiment and increased calls for government action.

 Compounding the issue was the practice of impressment.
 The Royal Navy, constantly in need of sailors to crew its vast fleet, resorted to stopping American ships and forcibly enlisting sailors suspected of being British subjects.
 While the British claimed they were only reclaiming deserters, many American citizens were caught in this net.
 Thousands of American sailors were impressed into British service, often enduring harsh conditions and forced to fight against their will.
 This practice was seen as a direct assault on American sovereignty and a blatant disregard for the rights of its citizens.